V-Bala/ai-news-spring-boot-app/README.md

 This project is a Java Spring Boot application that uses the US News API to fetch the latest technology news, allows users to save interesting articles to a "read-later" list, and employs OpenAI's GPT-3.5-Turbo to generate a full article body based on a headline.
 It demonstrates the use of several Spring Boot features including REST controllers, services, request mapping, and dependency injection.

+Designed with a template ArticleRepository to support easily swapping in a real database instead of the in-memory one.
+Spring Data JPA could be used to generate much of the boilerplate code for this.

 ## Endpoints

 The application provides the following REST API endpoints: